6 Continuous Probability

 Theoretical distributions, such as the normal distribution, are defined mathematically rather than derived directly from data.
 In practice, we use them to approximate the behavior of real data that arise from complex or unknown processes.
 Almost all datasets we analyze consist of discrete observations, yet many of these quantities, such as height, weight, or blood pressure, are better understood as measurements of underlying continuous variables.

 For example, our height data appear discrete because values are typically rounded to the nearest inch.
 A few individuals report more precise metric measurements, while most round to whole inches.
-It is therefore more realistic to think of height as a continuous variable whose apparent discreteness comes from rounding.
+Therefore, it is more realistic to think of height as a continuous variable whose apparent discreteness comes from rounding.

-When using a continuous distribution such as the normal, we no longer assign probabilities to individual points, each exact value has probability zero, but rather to intervals.
-In Chapter 2 we showed how this theoretical distributions can approximate.
+When using a continuous distribution such as the normal, we no longer assign probabilities to individual points—each exact value has probability zero—but rather to intervals.
+In Chapter 2, we showed how theoretical normal distributions can approximate the distribution of height data.

 6.4 Monte Carlo simulations